- Best of All

 $1M–$3M: Competitive and Consistent

 Market Dynamics The $1M–$3M price range represents the entry point into Coconut Grove’s highly coveted condo market.
 Unlike other parts of Miami, the Grove is predominantly made up of single-family homes, which naturally limits the number of available condos and keeps supply tight.
-Despite an overall slowdown in condo sales, demand in this segment remains steady thanks to the neighborhood’s reputation for quality of life, walkability, schools, and a true sense of community.
+Despite an overall slowdown in condo sales from 25 to 16 sales in 2025, demand in this segment remains steady thanks to the neighborhood’s reputation for quality of life, walkability, schools, and a true sense of community.
 Buyers in this bracket are still active, though more patient due to external factors like high mortgage rates and market uncertainty.

 Pricing Trends: This segment has seen double-digit increases in price per square foot, pushing entry-level condos to a starting point of around $1,000 per SF.
 Even as the broader market softens, Grove condos in this price range are gaining value — a sign of how resilient and desirable the area remains.

-Inventory and Buyer Behavior: Inventory in the $1M–$3M range is growing but still balanced, and far healthier than other markets across South Florida.
+Inventory and Buyer Behavior: Inventory in the $1M–$3M range is growing but still balanced (from 8 to 10 months), and far healthier than other markets across South Florida.
 This is due to the extremely limited number of condo buildings in the Grove, which restricts supply.
-As a result, buyer demand continues to outpace new listings, keeping competition healthy and homes moving at a respectable pace.
-Median days on market are actually dropping under the $6M mark, showing that condos in this range still attract strong interest when they are well presented.
+As a result, buyer demand continues to outpace new listings, keeping competition healthy and condos moving at a respectable pace.
+Median days on market are actually dropping under the $6M mark to around 70/80 days, showing that condos in this range still attract strong interest when they are well presented.

 Negotiability and Selling Strategy: Buyers can generally expect 5–10% flexibility on asking prices, though well-priced and move-in-ready properties can still command full price or even spark bidding.
 Sellers should be aware that the market is slower than it was in previous years, but a properly staged and priced condo in this range has a strong chance of selling efficiently.